Wednesday, October 29

 Meet the TML legal staff and hear the answers to questions you’ve always wanted to have answered in this fun, insightful, and informal session.

-Speakers: Amber McKeon-Mueller, Assistant Director of Legal Services; Tad Cleaves, Legal Counsel; Sarah Tompkins, Legal Counsel; Stephanie Huser, Legal Counsel; Mike Martin, Legislative Counsel, Texas Municipal League
+Amber McKeon-Mueller, Director of Legal Services; Mike Martin, Legislative Counsel; Tad Cleaves, Assistant General Counsel; Sarah Tompkins, Legal Counsel; and Stephanie Huser, Legal Counsel, Texas Municipal League